fringefilmsoz/SIP/tasks/install_steps.md

 ## Clone SIP from GitHub

-1. Update the OSwith the following commands:
+1. Update the OS with the following commands:

     <pre>apt update</pre>